lecueguillaume/lecueguillaume.github.io/_posts/2021-01-28-organisation-soutenance-cours-cs.markdown

-Defenses will take place in the week between Monday 29 February to Friday 2 of March.
+Defenses will take place in the week between Monday 29 March to Friday 2 of April.
 I will post on this webpage a Google sheet where each group will have the opportunity to tell me about their availability during this week.

 <font face="verdana" size='5' color='red'>Defense supports (notebook or pdf report) will have to be sent to me via email before Thursday 25 of March.</font> Indicate in the title of the email "Report for the Compressed sensing course - group number XX - john doe and jane doe"